Authored by the expert who managed and guided the team behind the Gabon Property Pack

 Is it realistic to exit with profit in Gabon as of 2026?

-A realistic minimum holding period to exit with profit in Gabon is five to seven years, which allows time for rental income to offset transaction costs and for modest price appreciation to materialize in well-located properties.
+The minimum realistic holding period to exit with profit in Gabon is about five to seven years, because you need enough time for rental income to offset the high round-trip transaction costs and for any neighborhood-level price appreciation to materialize.

 What sources have we used to write this blog article?